JeanJoeris/black_thursday/README.md

 # Black Thursday

 The goal of the project was to build a sales engine to that could read in and store data for a hypothetical online store.
 With this base engine, data analysis was performed with an eye towards business logic.
+The original spec is [here](https://github.com/turingschool/curriculum/blob/master/source/projects/black_thursday.markdown)

 ## Installation